andloh/blog.loholt.io/content/posts/sops/index.md

 ## Age and Sops configuration

 ### Age
-Your private keys must be stored in `~/.config/sops/age/keys.txt` when working with `sops`.
+Your private keys must be stored in `~/.config/sops/age/keys.txt` when working with `sops`, you can also specify your own path with `export SOPS_AGE_KEY_FILE=/my/secret/path`.
 You can have multiple keypairs stored in that single file. `Sops` will know which private key to use when you run `sops` against a encrypted file, because the public key is annotated in all encrypted secret object's.

 ### Sops